amrrs/coinmarketcapr/cran-comments.md

 ## Resubmission

-This is a resubmission.
-In this version, I have updated the DESCRIPTION to fix the Caps and reference URL.
+This is a new submission.
+In this version, A Package dependency has been changed.

 ## Test environments

-* Local OS X install: R 3.4.0
+* Local OS X install: R 3.5.1
 * Ubuntu 14.04 (on Travis-CI): R 3.4.0
 * Win-builder: R-devel and R-release